Best Christmas Markets in Strasbourg, France 2025 Guide

 Souvenirs to Buy at the Christmas Markets in Strasbourg

-- Handcrafted Christmas Ornaments
+Handcrafted Christmas Ornaments

-- Bredele
+Bredele

 Where to stay when visiting the Christmas Markets in Strasbourg

 Strasbourg is very popular during Christmas, so I recommend booking your accommodations well in advance.
-I started planning our 2022 trip in June of 2022.
+I started planning our 2022 trip in June 2022.

 Hotel & Spa Le Bouclier d’Or

-Located in the heart of Petite France this quaint hotel has friendly staff.
+Located in the heart of Petite France, this quaint hotel has friendly staff.
 The rooms were spacious and comfortable.
 We found this location excellent for visiting the Christmas Markets.

 Activities to do Beyond the Christmas Markets